 REHABILITATION OF THE HISTORIC BARTON SPRINGS POOL BATHHOUSE

 The Barton Springs Bathhouse is a historical and architectural treasure (listed on the National Register of Historic Places) that serves as a community gathering spot in Zilker Park for all types of healthy recreation and that connects us to our past, literally gathering us together as a community and helping tell the story of our environmental, cultural and historical values.
 Originally built in 1947, the historic Bathhouse has served millions of park goers and swimmers over the past 70+ years and is in desperate need of repair and renovation.
-The Conservancy plans to rehabilitate the Historic Barton Springs Bathhouse to its original splendor, restore the rotunda and dressing areas, and make the facilities usable for modern needs.
+The Austin Parks and Recreation Department (PARD) with the assistance of the Public Works Department has engaged a professional design consultant team led by Limbacher & Godfrey Architects to complete design and construction bid documents.
+In addition, PARD, with the approval of Austin City Council, has engaged SpawGlass Contractors for construction services to complete the Bathhouse Rehabilitation project.
+In support of these city-led efforts to rehabilitate the Historic Barton Springs Bathhouse to its original splendor, restore the rotunda and dressing areas, and make the facilities usable for modern needs, the Conservancy has partnered with the City of Austin and Parks and Recreation Department to raise at least $8 million in public and private funds for a facility rehabilitation and renovation of the Historic Barton Springs Bathhouse Rehabilitation as called for in the 2008 Barton Springs Master Plan, along with $1.3 million private and public funding for new exhibits to be included in the rehabilitated Historic Barton Springs Bathhouse.
 The rehabilitated Bathhouse will also be infused with environmental education and learning opportunities to the visiting public about the endangered Barton Springs Salamander, water quality, conservation, and related environmental concerns as called for by the Barton Springs Pool Habitat Conservation Plan to educate the public and build community support for conservation measures for Barton Springs and the Barton Springs segment of the Edwards Aquifer.
 Once the Zilker Park Visitor Education Center is built, The Conservancy will have even more opportunities to coordinate with and complement additional educational exhibits.

 The Barton Springs Historic Bathhouse Rehabilitation is called for by the Barton Springs Pool Master Plan and the Zilker Park Bathhouse Zone Feasibility Study which includes detailed recommendations for a phased rehabilitation of the Bathhouse.
-The Bathhouse Rehabilitation project has been approved by the Austin City Council and partially funded by the 2012 Bond Package and the design work for the project is underway.
-The Barton Springs Conservancy is committed to raising the additional required funds to complete the project.
+The Bathhouse Rehabilitation project has been approved by the Austin City Council and is funded with a combination of public and private funds raised by the Barton Springs Conservancy, and the design work for the project is underway.

 Interested in the Barton Springs Bathhouse?
 We’d love to show you around.

-CREATION OF A VISITOR EDUCATION CENTER FOR ZILKER PARK
+CREATION OF A VISITOR WELCOME/EDUCATION CENTER FOR ZILKER PARK

-The Conservancy works to provide education by focusing on three main approaches: the creation of the Visitor Education Center, continued support and enhancement of existing programs by the City of Austin and hosting events such as art shows and an Education Speaker Series beginning in the fall.
+The Conservancy works to provide education by focusing on three main approaches: the creation of the Visitor Education Center through adaptive reuse of existing facilities, continued support and enhancement of existing programs by the City of Austin and hosting events such as art shows and an Education Speaker Series.